mlhartme/stool/README.md

 [//]: # (-)

-#### Available stage properties
+#### Available stage variables

-Stool exposed all values of the underlying Helm chart as properties.
+A stage has variables for all properties of the underlying class.
 This usually includes:

 * **metadataComment**
   Arbitrary comment for this stage.
-This value nothing but stored, it has no effect.
+This value is nothing but stored, it has no effect.
 Type string.
 * **metadataExpire**
   Defines when this stage [expires](#stage-expiring).
 Type date.
 * **metadataContact**